By Tony Attwood

 We have all heard Like a Rolling Stone so many times on recordings, and of course at the end of the Never Ending Tour gigs, that it is hard to go back and get a new perspective on it.

 Perhaps in retrospect, listening to this album, and in particular this phenomenally vital version “Rolling Stone” we should have been ready for the next album: Blood on the Tracks.
-But I doubt that in all honesty, any of us really were.
+But I doubt that in all honesty, many of us really were.
+I wasn’t for sure.

 What this version of Rolling Stone gives us is the absolute link between the words and the music, without it ever becoming a hopelessly indulgent rock track with all the musicians turning their volume up to 11 while ignoring the rest of the band.
 Of course we have an engineered version of the song, and can’t tell how it actually sounded in the arena, but given the sheer horrific beauty of this recording, I can live with that.